NRCan/geo-deep-learning/docs/data_analysis.md

 # **Data_analysis Module**
-The data_anlalysis module is used to visualize the distribution of the sample's classes and see how it shapes the training dataset.
+The data_anlalysis module is used to visualize the composition of the sample's classes and see how it shapes the training dataset.
 Using basic statistical analysis, the user can test multiple sampling parameters and immediatly see their impact on the classes' distribution.
 It can also be used to automatically search optimal sampling parameters and obtain a more balanced class distribution in the dataset.
 The sampling parameters can then be used in images_to_samples.py to obtain the desired dataset.
 This way, there is no need to run images_to_samples.py to find out how the classes are distributed.

 The data_analysis module is useful for balancing training data in which a class is under-represented.